bumperactive-com/how-to/product-creation.md

     - **Save** after editing SKUs to prevent loss of work.
   + In **Modifier Options**, add **Apparel Brand** and **Apparel Color** options.
     - Make sure **Type** is set as *Dropdown*.
-    - Make sure option is required and the value is marked as *Default*.
+    - Make sure each option is required and the value is marked as *Default*.
-      + Otherwise, product can't be added to cart.
+      + Otherwise, product can't be added to cart because the customer will not be able to select a required option.

 ![](images/product-creation5.png?raw=true)
     - **Save** changes.
   + **If everything looks good, the new product is ready for review!**